adamazing/tree-sitter-template/README.md

 > **E.g.** For Go, this is [tree-sitter-go](https://github.com/tree-sitter/tree-sitter-go).

 Once you have created your new repository, you can use your tool of choice to search and replace on the string: `tree-sitter-template` in order to name your new language grammar parser!

+Check out the [Useful Resources](#useful-resources) section below to learn more about building your new grammar parser.
+There are also some helpful hints and links in the template itself.

 ### More details about this template

 #### CI/Tests